Germany’s Climate Protection Programme 2030 and its impacts

 - A three-person family living in an unrefurbished detached house with an old oil-fired heating system and in which one person commutes a short distance to work by car is more severely affected by the climate protection programme.
 The rise in heating and fuel costs means that household costs will be 55 euros higher in 2021 as a result of the climate package, and 201 euros higher in 2025.

-- For a couple in an unrefurbished apartment with an old gas heating system, the annual costs rise slightly.
-In the five years between 2021 and 2025, the annual additional costs average 9 euros.
+- For a couple in an unrefurbished apartment with an old gas heating system, the annual costs do not really change.
 The effects of reduced electricity costs due to EEG compensation and increased heating costs due to CO2 pricing are almost offset here.